-While providers who identify that they have received inappropriate payments from the Medicaid program are obligated to return the overpayments, OIG understands that it is essential to develop and maintain a fair, reasonable process that will be mutually beneficial for both the State of Texas and the provider involved.
-Because a provider's disclosure may involve anything from a simple error to intentional fraud, OIG cannot reasonably make firm commitments regarding how a particular disclosure will be resolved or whether a specific benefit will inure to the disclosing entity.
-Nevertheless, experience dictates that a provider's initiative in opening communication and making full disclosure to OIG at an early stage generally benefits the individual or company.
+While providers who identify that they have received inappropriate payments from the Medicaid program are obligated to return the overpayments, the IG understands that it is essential to develop and maintain a fair, reasonable process that will be mutually beneficial for both the State of Texas and the provider involved.
+Because a provider's disclosure may involve anything from a simple error to intentional fraud, the IG cannot reasonably make firm commitments regarding how a particular disclosure will be resolved or whether a specific benefit will inure to the disclosing entity.
+Nevertheless, experience dictates that a provider's initiative in opening communication and making full disclosure to the IG at an early stage generally benefits the individual or company.